Should I Buy a Basement Dehumidifier After a Flood?

 - Self-draining: If your basement is very humid, you may want to invest in a dehumidifier that has a self-draining capacity.
 It can be directed to drain into your interior perimeter drainage system or sump pump.
 This will save you from needing to empty the machine manually.

 - Filter indicator: A filter indicator reminds you when you need to clean or replace your air filter.

 - Auto-humidistat: This feature senses the moisture level in the air, then automatically turns on and off depending on the prevailing conditions.

-Schedule a free basement waterproofing inspection and our waterproofing professionals will recommend a solution that will serve you for a lifetime.
+Schedule a free basement waterproofing inspection and our waterproofing professionals will recommend solutions custom-fit to your home’s needs that will serve you for a lifetime.